wrappedinmetal/Configurations-and-Notes/README.md

-## Configurations and Notes
+# Configurations and Notes

-This is for storing various Configuration files and notes
+This is for storing various Configuration files and notes for linux and other software\.